 This is the classic form of preservation.
-The filled jars (WECK jars always have a rubber ring, glass lid and clamps – twist off jars have a suitable cap) are put in a pot - closed.
-The topmost jar should be covered with three-quarter of water.
+The filled jars (WECK jars always have a rubber ring, glass lid and clamps while twist-off jars have a suitable cap) are put in a pot and closed.
+The top jar should be covered with water by three quarters.
 Then you heat up the water until it's boiling.
-Now, the preserving time starts.
-After the required preserving time (it differs from size to shape), extract the jars from the pot and let them cool down.
-But don't put it on a cold surface!
-If they are cooled down, remove the clamps - if there are any.
-If the lid is still closed tightly, your preserving was successful.
+Now the preservation process starts.
+After the required time (it differs from size to shape) extract the jars from the pot and let them cool down.
+But don't put them onto a cold surface!
+If they are cooled down, remove the clamps if there are any.
+If the lid is still closed tightly the process has been successful.

-This procedure is like preserving in a pot, but with the advantage of an own heating unit.
-So you have an own temperature- plus time-switch.
-You put the already filled jars into the kettle and fill in the water.
+This process works like preserving in a pot, but the advantage is that the kettle disposes of its own heating unit.
+So you have your own temperature sensor and timer.
+Put the filled jars into the kettle and fill in the water.
 The water should have the same temperature as your filled jars.
-Now, the temperature is adjust.
-With an older version of the kettle, you just put it on the stove.
-By reaching the required temperature, your preserving time depends on the kind of food that is to be preserved.
+Now the temperature has to be adjusted.
+Older kettles can just be put onto the stove.
+Reaching the required temperature the duration of the process depends on the kind of food that is to be preserved.

-You stack the jars as usual in your pressure cooker.
+The jars have to be stacked as usual in your pressure cooker.
 Fill in some water.
 Depending on the kind food you intend to preserve the ring has to be set on level 1 or 2.
-Your preserving time starts now.
-When time ends, take the pot from the stove.
-The pot has to open all by himself - don't hasten the process by interfering.
+The preserving process starts now.
+When it ends take the pot off the stove.
+The pot has to open all by himself.
+Don't accelerate the process by interfering.

-It's an unusual process to preserve food with a steam cooker.
-But otherwise, it's a very comfortable handling and very effective, too.
+This methed is quite unusual, but on the other hand a steam cooker is very easy to use and efficient.
 Place the jars in the lowest grate of the steam cooker.
 It's very important that the jars don't touch each other.
-Because then, the steam isn't able to reach every single jar.
-You can use the temperature and time information as described in the recipe.
-After turning off the steam cooker, the jars should stay inside the cooker for about 30 - 60 minutes.
+Otherwise the steam isn't able to reach every single jar.
+You can use the temperature and time indications of the recipe.
+Having turned off the steam cooker the jars should stay inside the cooker for about 30 to 60 minutes.

-First of all, you need a 0.78 inch high pan.
+First of all you need a 2 cm (0.78 in) high pan.
 Fill it with hot water and place the jars in the pan.
-But the jars are not allowed to touch each other or the inside of the oven.
-Set the top and bottom heat to 175 degrees.
-The jars stay so long in the pan, until you can see little air bubbles inside the jar.
-If the food is out of fruits, you can turn off the oven now.
-Are the ingredients out of vegetables or meat, set the temperature to150 degrees for 90 more minutes.
-After that, you can turn off the oven, too.
+But the jars are not allowed to touch each other or the side parts of the oven.
+Set the top and bottom heat to 175°C. The jars stay in the pan until you discover little air bubbles inside the jar.
+If the food is made of fruits you can turn off the oven now.
+If it's made of vegetables or meat set the temperature to 150°C for 90 more minutes.
+Later you can turn off the oven, too.

 This isn't really about preserving, but it's basically about jarring.
 This method is especially used for marmalades and jams.
-The fruits and it's juice are cooked with the appropriate amount of sugar until they began to jelly.
-The mass is filled into the jars and shut them tightly.
-Usually, you use screw lids for twist off jars.
-Partly, some jars are closed with cellophane.
+The fruits and their juice are cooked with the appropriate amount of sugar until they begin to jelly.
+The compound is filled into the jars that have to be shut tightly.
+Usually you use screw lids for twist-off jars.
+Partly some jars are closed with cellophane.